valflrt/fencryption/README.md

 # Fencryption (Rust)

-> This is the new version of [Fencryption (typescript)](https://github.com/valflrt/fencryption) but Rust (Why did I switch language along the way ?
+> This is the new version of [Fencryption (typescript)](https://github.com/valflrt/fencryption) but in Rust (Why did I switch language along the way ?
 Because typescript was not the most suitable language for this kind of project and also because I wanted to try Rust and low-level programming).

 Fencryption is program to encrypt and decrypt files and full directories.
 Note that this project is at an early stage of development.